nditcommunity/nditcommunity.github.io/README.md

 # Neurodiversity In Tech Website

-The draft is currently auto-deployed [here](https://ndit-staging.netlify.app) and will official be hosted at [nd-in-tech.org](nd-in-tech.org).
+The draft is currently auto-deployed [here](https://ndit-staging.netlify.app) and will officially be hosted at [nd-in-tech.org](nd-in-tech.org).

 If you're neurodivergent, consider [joining the ND In Tech community](https://nd-in-tech.org)!